violet-hy/tailscale-setup/README.md

 3. It will then ask you to sign in.
 Hit "Use Quick Connect".
 Then text me the code.

 Once I enter the code on my end, you should be all set to start watching shows.
 If you want to request a show or movie just text me.
 It takes a bit to download depending on how long the show is so let me know in advance.
 Also, I have no idea how the connection will be.
 It could vary depending on if there are other people watching, or if a download is happening.
 If you have any questions or run into any issues, just ask me and I'll see if I can sort it out

+### Tips
+- Bookmark the server site so you dont have to type in the IP every time
+- You can do this on your phone as well, haven't tested it fully though